ANANYA-ASTHANA/Quantum-Engineering-Portfolio/4_Research_Analyses/QNNs_and_VQAs.md

 ## Research Context
 Quantum neural networks (QNNs) and variational quantum algorithms (VQAs) sit at the intersection of quantum computing and machine learning, aiming to exploit superposition, entanglement, and quantum parallelism to represent and process information in ways that go beyond classical neural networks.

-QNNs can be viewed along two complementary axes:
+QNNs can be viewed along three complementary axes:

 - **Hardware-oriented QNNs:** parameterized quantum circuits (variational quantum circuits, VQCs) trained via classical optimizers to solve supervised, unsupervised, or generative tasks, often in a hybrid quantum–classical workflow [2],[3].

+- **Hybrid QNNs / Quantum Transfer Learning (QTL):** These frameworks utilize classical neural networks, e.g., Convolutional Neural Networks (CNNs) or transformers, to generate feature representations, which are then passed to a quantum submodule for final decision-making.
+QTL reduces qubit demands and improves convergence, making it suitable for the Noisy Intermediate-Scale Quantum (NISQ) era [3],[4].

 - **Quantum-inspired / cognitive QNNs:** models that embed quantum principles (superposition, interference, contextuality) into classical or neuromorphic architectures, including recent “quantum-cognitive” constructions that run entirely on standard hardware yet emulate quantum-like cognitive behaviour [1].